 Based on Redbrick’s calculator, if we bought a $1.5 million home (and took the maximum 75% loan) at the peak of home loan interest rates at about 3.5%, we would pay $5,632 a month.
 While not ideal, it would only be about 1 to 2 years before we can refinance the home loan package.

-If we can refinance our home loan today, we may be able to get an attractive rate of about 2.5% p.a. (based on Redbrick’s comparison).
-This will bring down our monthly instalment by about 10% to $5,047.
+If we can refinance our home loan today, we may be able to get an attractive rate of about 2.4% p.a. (based on Redbrick’s comparison).
+This will bring down our monthly instalment by more than 10% to under $5,000.

 This is because the Total Debt Servicing Ratio (TDSR) framework limits us to use only 60% of our income to repay loans that we take on.